 Field development plans

-When considering whether to authorise a proposed field development, the OGA will take into account whether the proposed project supports the maximising economic recovery strategy and wider Government policy objectives, and whether the proposed methods comply with good oilfield practice.
+When considering whether to consent to a field development, the OGA will amongst other things, assess whether the proposed project accords with the obligations set out in the strategy for enabling the principal objective of maximising the economic recovery of UK petroleum (MER UK strategy), and whether the development methods proposed comply with good oilfield practice.

-Process for oil and gas field development plans
+Process for offshore oil and gas field development plans

 View further guidance for onshore oil and gas fields, gas storage development plans and gas unloading development plans.